Trump announces that houses of worship are ‘essential,’ calls on governors to open them up

 On Thursday, Trump had a conference call with 1,600 pastors and faith leaders from around the country, including Tony Perkins, president of the Family Research Council.
 He reassured them he wants to get churches reopened.

-Trump telegraphed the decision Thursday when he announced he spoke to the CDC on finding ways to reopening Sunday services.
+Trump telegraphed the decision Thursday when he announced he spoke to the CDC on finding ways to reopen houses of worship during the pandemic.

+CHICAGO FINES CHURCHES FOR HOLDING SERVICES IN VIOLATION OF STATEWIDE LOCKDOWN ORDER

 "We've got to get our churches open," Trump said Thursday.